akutamvan/Auotomate-Backup-Virtualmin-Virtual-Servers/README.md

 Tested using Python v3.7 and on Virtualmin v6.08 works well.

-Note: *pip3 install selenium* before you run this script.
+Note: *pip3 install selenium* before you run this script and make sure chromedriver are installed on your system too.

 <hr />